-Project: Date: ITEMS TO CHECK ок ACTION NEEDED Wire ropes should not be allowed to bend around sharp edges without cushion material.
-The exclusion zone is centered over the borehole and the radius is equal or greater than the boom height?
-The work area around the borehole shall be kept clear of trip hazards and walking surfaces should be free of slippery material.
-Workers shall not proceed higher than the drilling deck with restraining device and must attach the device in a manner to restrict than 6 feet. > .
-A fire extinguisher of appropriate size shall be immediately crew.
-The drill crew shall have received annual training on the fire extinguisher.
-29 CFR 1910.333 © (3) Except where electrics out of the lines have been de-energized and visibly of vindaments of the proximate to, under, by, or near power only following: .333 © (3) (ii) 50 kV or less For 50 kV or over - 10ft.
-Plus TurnKey Policy: Mr. sin 20 fe 29 CFR 1910.333 © (3) (iii) \ position, clearance from energ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ lame: (printed) igned: Date:
+ITEMS TO CHECK ОК ACTION NEEDED The work area around the borehole shall be kept dear of trip hazards and walking surfaces should be free of slippery material.
+Workers shall not proceed higher than the drilling deck without a fall restraining device and must attach the device in a manner to restrict fall to less than 6 feet.
+A fire extinguisher of appropriate size shall be immediately available to the drill crew shall have received annual training on proper use of the fire extinguisher.
+29 CFR 1910.333 © (3) Except where electrical distribution and transmission lines energized and visibly grounded, drill rigs will be operated proximate.
+Under, by, or ver lines only in accordance with the following: .333 © (3) (ii) 50 kV or less -minimum dearance is 10 For 50 kV or over - 10ft.
+Plus 1⁄2 in.
+For each add Benchmark Policy: Maintain 20 feet clearane 29 CFR 1910.333 © (3) (iii) While the rig is in with the do on, dearance from energized power lines will be maint.
+Less than 50 kV - 4 feet 50 to 365 kV - 10 feet 365 to 720 kV - 16 feet

+Name: (printed) Signed: Date: